DecendmanPohthmi/Alert/README.md

 - Detects distress keywords (e.g., "Help me") and triggers an alert.
 - Fetches the latest location coordinates.
 - Uses Twilio API to send emergency SMS to a predefined contact.
-- Reverse geocoding using Google Maps API.
+- Reverse geocoding using gomap.pro.
+  -It if a free location map platform that allow developer to run it for free without any payment detail required not as Google api.
+  -But for the best you can used Google Map Api it much more secure and scalable.
 - Displays an interactive map with the location.

 ## Installation